RENEE MONTAGNE, Host:

 ZARROLI: Well, they include some well-known names.
 The owner of the New York Mets, Fred Wilpon.
 The former owner of the Philadelphia Eagles.
 New Jersey Senator Lautenberg said over the weekend that money from his family's charitable fund was invested with Madoff.
 And there were some lesser-known names.
 NPR interviewed Barbara Flood over the weekend.
 She's a stylist who lives in New York.
 She was introduced to Madoff by an acquaintance.
 And even though she didn't have a lot of money, he agreed to take her on.
 Here she described what it was like to be one of his investors.

-Ms. BARBARA FLOOD (Stylist; Designer): You could never talk directly to Bernie Madoff.
+BARBARA FLOOD: You could never talk directly to Bernie Madoff.
 He was not available, even to friends.
 I mean, even to me, he was not available.
 And you'd get a statement, and you couldn't read the statement.
 And nobody could understand what the statement said.

 ZARROLI: And what she says really gets at one of the problems here.
 There was an emperor-who-has-no-clothes aspect to this case.
 And everyone was wondering, how can Bernie Madoff make so much money?
 But no one really thought to look too far beneath the surface because, you know, after all he was Bernie Madoff.
 He had to have his methods.